 Spanning 120ha (300 acres), the Waisali Rainforest Reserve is where you’ll find some of Fiji’s best flora and fauna.
 Take a walk through the forest looking out for colourful birds and even the native Fiji ground frog.
 A ranger at the entrance to the park will tell you information on the walks and what you can see in the park before you set off on the short but worthwhile hike through the forest.
 Good walking shoes and insect repellent are a must!
 Check out our 5 Best Insect Repellent for Fiji.

-5. Go Swimming at the Nakawaga Waterfall
+6. Swim at the Nakawaga Waterfall

-One of the most popular waterfalls on the island is the impressive Nakawaga Waterfall!
+Another popular waterfalls on the island is the impressive Nakawaga Waterfall!
 After a short but steep climb through the jungle, you will emerge at this powerful waterfall and fun swimming hole.
 Just a 10-minute drive north of Savusavu, the waterfall is best accessed with a guide from the local village or as part of a tour with your resort.
-You should only swim to the waterfall is you are a strong swimmer.
+You should only swim to the waterfall if you are a strong swimmer.

-6. Take a Tour Around a Pearl Farm
+7. Take a Tour Around a Pearl Farm

-7. Enjoy Culture and Relaxation at the Savusavu Hot Springs
+8. Enjoy Culture and Relaxation at the Savusavu Hot Springs

 The town of Savusavu is scattered with hot springs, most of which are on the shoreline best seen at low tide.
 The inland hot springs are the best place to go for the Savusavu Hot Springs experience.
 You’ll see how the locals use the hot springs to cook food.
 Alternatively, unwind in the hot spring water yourself with hot spring baths organised for visitors.